Many people still face barriers to receiving Suboxone treatment, despite it being the recommended treatment for opioid

 The simplest strategy is to head into your local pharmacy, introduce yourself, and tell the pharmacist that you’ll be needing this medication.
 Ask if they can begin carrying it for you.
 They’ll tell you if this works for them or not.
 If they’re able to carry it for you, sing their praises!
 Others in your area are probably struggling to find pharmacies that carry buprenorphine, too.
 Share in Facebook groups and on message boards.
 You’ve found a cooperative pharmacy, so let it be known.

 Barrier 3: Your 12-step group is telling you that you aren’t doing recovery right.

 Strategy: Change the group by staying, or get out of there.

 Your own sanity, health, happiness, and sobriety need to be prioritized ahead of trying to change the culture of 12-step groups, however.
 So if the lack of acceptance bothers you, it’s time to find a new group.
 If there isn’t a large selection of groups in your area, consider starting your own that is more in line with your values.
 If you’re not feeling accepted, chances are that others in your area are also feeling ostracized.
-There’s a new group making waves called Medication-Assisted Recovery Anonymous.
-Why not start the first MARA meeting in your area?
+There’s a group called Medication-Assisted Recovery Anonymous that has online meetings and some in-person meetings.
+Workit Health also offers online recovery group meetings for our members that are not based on the 12 steps.

 Barrier 4: Your family is concerned that you haven’t quit entirely.

 Strategy: Education, and communication.

-Education, while maybe a waste of time for the 12-step crew already set in their ways, can be a key factor when seeking your family’s support for medication-assisted treatment.
-Evidence shows that those using medication to recover from opiate addiction have better chances of success.
-That’s why it is now considered the gold-standard of treatment.
 Don’t have the patience to explain all this to the fam yourself?
 Consider downloading some stats from the internet, and leave them strategically where they can be read with morning coffee.
+Or download Workit Health’s guide for families.
 Then, sit down for a conversation about your family’s concerns.
 Fear usually comes from a lack of understanding.
 Explain how medication works for you, and they should come on board.